top of page

 Eggshells For Garden

-I had the pleasure of growing up in a family that understood the rich benefits of growing our food.
-We didn’t have any farm animals, but we did have an awesome garden every summer.
+I had the pleasure of growing up in a family that understood the rich benefits of working hard and growing our food.
+We didn’t have any farm animals, but we did have an awesome garden every summer!

 Fortunately, my husband's parents taught him these same values, so we set out to grow our first garden.
 There were a lot of ups and downs and learning curves.
 And while I don’t consider myself a “professional” gardener, I have learned some tips along the way.
-We even ran an organic CSA share program for a couple of summers.
+We even ran an organic community supported agriculture (CSA) share program for a couple of summers.
 Our kids learned the value of hard work and a dollar those summers.
 These are memories we will cherish forever!

 family who gardens

-My father-in-law taught us so much about gardening and raising chickens!
-See those two high-tunnel greenhouses in the back?
-Those were full of organic goodness.
-We also had a 1-acre garden plot in our backyard that we gardened by HAND!
+My father-in-law also taught us so much about gardening and raising chickens!
+In the picture above, you can see the two high-tunnel greenhouses we had in the back—both were full of organic goodness.
+We also had a 1-acre garden in our backyard that we managed completely by HAND!
+It was a lot of work, but we learned so much along the way.

-Part of our normal gardening routine is utilizing the eggshells from our flocks’ eggs.
-They’re a great source of calcium, phosphorus, magnesium, and other plant minerals.
+Another part of our normal gardening routine is utilizing the eggshells from our flocks’ eggs.
+They’re a great source of calcium, phosphorus, magnesium and other plant minerals.
 And the best part?
 It’s free!
 Well, is anything really free?
 Of course, you must feed your chickens and take good care of them to be happy laying hens, but you get my point.

 How Do I Use Eggshells in My Garden?